The independent retailer's marketing checklist for back to school

 2. Organize your customers into categories

 Identify customer trends and group them into categories.
-You can group them by income, age, which social media platforms they use, or whatever makes most sense for your business.
+You can group them by income, age, which social media platforms they use, or whatever makes the most sense for your business.
 This helps you easily differentiate your K-12 shoppers from your college and graduate customers, and create digital marketing campaigns and back-to-school promotions catered specifically to their needs.

 3. Design marketing campaigns based on your chosen segments